Fans of Marvel and awkwardly-named TV shows rejoice! WandaVision is slated to arrive on new streaming service Disney+.

 Here’s all you need to know about the upcoming series.

 When is WandaVision released on Disney+?

-As announced at San Diego Comic-Con 2019, the show is expected to be released in Spring 2021 on Disney+.
-Here’s hoping the service will be available in the UK by then…
+As announced at San Diego Comic-Con 2019, the show was originally expected to be released in Spring 2021 on Disney+.

 As you’d probably expect, Elizabeth Olsen will reprise her role as Wanda Maximoff, the superhero known as Scarlet Witch because A) she wears a lot of red, and B) she has witch-like powers that can manipulate minds and matter.